Teaching Theatre Online

 - Plan project based lessons which include a web based element - these lend themselves well to flipped classrooms or hybrid learning situations where there is a combination of in person and virtual instruction.
 Check out the "Click to Teach/Click to Learn" online curriculum packages on Theatre Educator Pro- perfect for in person OR online instruction.

 - Protect student privacy and safety.
 Use tools and aps which offer student privacy agreements (check the National Database to be sure), avoid sharing student contact information, use web based programs which do not require a download to access.
+Learn more about the Federal Educational Rights and Privacy Act here.
 Protect meeting safety.
 Be aware of and use privacy controls when hosting virtual sessions.
 Check with your district for additional advice about policies or protections.

-- Follow copyright and licensing rules for recording or streaming performances.
-Check with your licensing agencies.
+- Follow copyright and licensing rules for recording or streaming in class performances.
+Check with your licensing agencies as needed.
 Check for the appropriate licensing rights for recording book readings.
 Check Fair Use and You Tube guidelines when using YouTube.

 Tutorials for Commonly Used Tools - Log in to View